 - Repossession of your car

-- Huge financial liability for any costs in an at-fault accident.
+- Huge financial liability for any costs occurring during an at-fault accident.

 But don’t panic!
-We’ll explain what you can do to fix a car insurance lapse, avoid extra charges and make sure it doesn’t happen again.
+We’ll explain what you can do if your car insurance lapses, how to avoid extra charges and changes you can implement so it won’t happen again.

 How Long Can Car Insurance Lapse?

-If you receive a notice saying you haven’t paid your premium, don’t just sit there and wonder, “How long can my car insurance lapse?”
-Contact your insurer right away, because they’ll have the answer.
-Even if you’re not able to immediately pay the bill in full, at least you’ll be able to find out the length of their car insurance lapse grace period and talk to the insurance rep about payment options.
+If you receive a notice saying you haven’t paid your premium, don’t put it off – contact your insurer right away, because they’ll have the answer.
+Even if you’re not able to immediately pay the bill in full, at least you can find out your car insurance lapse grace period and talk to the insurance rep about payment options.

 If your car insurance lapsed because it was just too expensive, you can do something about it.
 Get a fresh start by comparing personalized car insurance quotes on Compare.com.